natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21SMT.md

 * High top speed
 * Excellent acceleration from 1,000 - 1,200 km/h
 * Excellent rate of climb, can maintain mach 1+ at 30 degrees
-* R-60 missile is tied as the highest G loading missile in-game (can lock on in most side aspect scenarios)
 * One of the many MiG-21 variants capable of using a radar missile, being the [[R-3R]]
 * Maintains speed and energy in turns better than the [[MiG-21 F-13|MiG-21F-13]]
 * Its RP-22SM radar has high tracking range